yhuang85/mandy/docs/_sources/CAST/contactMorse.rst.txt

 .. [#gradient] Morse theory is topological in nature and doesn't care about metric very much.
 In particular, it's more correct and convenient but unfortunately also more cumbersome to use `gradient-like vector fields <https://en.wikipedia.org/wiki/Gradient-like_vector_field>`_ instead.

 .. [#falseBelieve] Ironically, the failure of Giroux's argument in dimensions greater than three went so far to even form a consensus that hypersurfaces in higher-dimensional contact manifolds are intractable and hopeless.
 It was at least the case when I entered the subject as a graduate student.
 From my own experience, there is nothing better than breaking false believes.

+.. [#contactSubmfd] Regular level sets in a Morse hypersurface provide a rich source of examples of contact submanifolds.
+However, they don't carry themselves much information about the original contact manifold.

+.. [#pi2labels] The :math:`\pi_2`-switches are labeled by alphabetic letters at a random order because I don't have a better naming strategy.

 .. rubric:: References